kyle-grewe/kyle-grewe.github.io/README.md

 # kyle-grewe.github.io

-This repo will change drastically and randomly as I decide to experiment and play with different web technologies.
-Most of my learning about Git and Github will occur on this repo.
-This is mainly a private experiment, but is being kept public should it be necessary and for ease of access.
+This website will change drastically and randomly as I decide to experiment and play with different web technologies.
+Most of my learning about Git, Github, and web tech will occur on this repo.
 Check back often!